EcoByte418/bambooImpute/README.md

 # bambooImpute
-mice imputations and data analysis for Japanese bamboo and forest datasets
+# Mice imputations and data analysis for Japanese bamboo and forest datasets
+#Contact: danforster.grassland@hotmail.com
+# It consists of two scripts executable in R. 'Bamboo forest imputations' performs data processing and imputation.
+'Data analysis for bamboo forests' performns statistical analysis on the imputed data.

+#The scripts both contain generic filepaths and data variable names.
+These should be tailored to your dataset prior to use.

+#1
-# this code first extracts data froom a predefined dataset based on literature exracted variables.
-It then applies k-means clustering to vcreate climate zones, and factorises the data appropriate to observed management
+# They extract data froom a predefined dataset based on literature exracted variables.
+It then applies k-means clustering to create climate zones, and appropriately factorises the data to observed managements and other factors.

-# we then used the mice algorithm to impute aboveground, then belowground for bamboo and forest datasets
+# It then employs the mice algorithm and a random forests (rf) method to impute first aboveground, then belowground & GHG related variables for bamboo and forest datasets.

-# next any remaining NA's are imputed in a combined above/belowground dataset
+# Any remaining NA's are then imputed in a combined above/belowground dataset.

-# any columns containing NA#s at this piint are discarded
+# Columns containing NA's at this point are discarded.

-# 10-fold cross-validation is then performed to ensure model stability
+# 10-fold cross-validation is then performed to ensure model stability.

-# variables which meet criteria set out in Forster et al. 2022 are retained for statistical analysis
+# Variables which meet criteria set out in Forster et al. 2022 are retained for statistical analysis and passed to the second script.

+#2
-# in the data analysis, the imputed dataframe is invoked and subjected to statistical analysis using Kruskal-Wallis, generalised least squares, and wilcoxen tests
+# In the data analysis, the imputed dataframe is invoked and subjected to statistical analysis using Kruskal-Wallis, generalised least squares, and wilcoxen tests.

-# figures and tables are also produced where appropriate
+# Figures and tables are also produced where appropriate